Veridise/veridise-docs/zkvanguard-legacy/detectors/wit-constr-diff.md

 The WCD detector also only tracks the set of signals and constants in constraints and dataflow assignments, but not the operations performed over those values (e.g., addition, multiplication).
-The detector may therefore generate false negatives for assignments and constraints that contain the same values, but perform different operations (e.g., `out <-- in + 7`, `out === in * 7` will not be flagged).
+The detector may therefore generate false negatives for assignments and constraints that contain the same values, but perform different operations (e.g., `in + 7`, `in * 7` are treated as equivalent expressions).

 ## Assesing Severity

-The severity of a witness-constraint difference depends heavily on whether or not the involved signals have been properly constrained according to the design of the circuit.
+The severity of a witness-constraint difference depends on whether the involved signals are properly constrained according to the circuit's design.

-Assuming that the finding is not a false positive, then the consequences can be severe, as the verifier may accept a proof with signal assignments outside of what is intended, allowing malicious users to prove invalid statements.
+If the finding is not a false positive (i.e., signals are underconstrained), the consequences can be severe: the verifier may accept proofs with signal assignments outside the intended range, allowing malicious users to prove invalid statements.

 [ed25519-link]: https://github.com/Electron-Labs/ed25519-circom/blob/c9435c021384a74009c0b2ec2a5e863b2190e63b/circuits/lt.circom#L5-L11